anilraje122/THS/coding-challenges/express-challenge-1/README.md

 2. Make Sure Only 80,443 ports are enabled for that instance.

 3. Implement Express Server within VM at 80 port which logs the IP Address of every incoming request into a text file.
 All Incoming Traffic Logs should be appended to a text file.
-    a.
-Create a new log file every time log file size reaches a maximum of 2KB.
+    * Create a new log file every time log file size reaches a maximum of 2KB.
-    b.
-The Log File Name should be the server timestamp at the time of file creation.
+    * The Log File Name should be the server timestamp at the time of file creation.

 4. Generate an SSL certificate at https://www.sslforfree.com/ for the above connected domain name.
 Verify the domain name using http method as shown in their dashboard.
 Use HTTP Verification method only*
-    a.
-After domain verification, Download the certificate files.
+    * After domain verification, Download the certificate files.
 (You will get a zip file)
-    b.
-Note : Strictly domain verification should be done using Express HTTP Server Only**
+    * Note : Strictly domain verification should be done using Express HTTP Server Only**

 5. Implement encrypted HTTPS Express Server using the above generated certificate files.